Sacha924/SE_Learning/README.md

 # Software Engineer Knowledge

 I'm learning different concepts to develop my skills as a software engineer.
-Some concepts are theoretical knowledge (like how OSes work in general), and others require code to better understand.
+Some concepts are theoretical knowledge (like "how OS work in general"), and others require code to better understand.
 So this github repository will serve me well as a central place for storing and showcasing the code I write as I explore various concepts in software engineering.

 concept explored : (emoji ✔️ if there is a corresponding project)